drrob1/src/README.md

 14. fdsrt -- directory sort pgm sorted by modified timestamp or size, using concurrency to collect filenames
 14. ds -- truncated directory sort intended for narrow terminal windows or columns
 15. dvfirst -- directory sort program based on dsrt, but using viper for its options
-16. dv -- directory sort program based on fdsrt, using viper for its options
+16. dv -- directory sort program based on fdsrt, using viper for its options.
 15. rex -- uses regular expressions to match the file names.
+16. rexv -- same as rex, but uses viper for options and initializations.
 16. ofx2csv -- takes open financial exchange datafile and writes in csv format.
 17. fromfx, fromfx2, queuefx -- takes qfx, ofx or qbo bank file and writes xls, csv, xlsx and directly to sqlite3 .db formats.
 18. taxproc -- takes the taxesyy file I create every year and processes the file for my taxes.mdb and taxes.db files.